 High doses of oral zinc oxide supplements contain high levels of antioxidants that may reduce the length and severity of influenza infections.

-Zinc is naturally present in the following foods:
+Zinc is naturally present in the

-The National Center for Complementary and Integrative Health (NCCIH) indicate that people should avoid applying topical zinc products in the nose because this may result in permanent loss of sense of smell.
+The National Center for Complementary and Integrative Health (NCCIH) indicate that people should avoid applying topical zinc products in the nose because this may result in

 Vitamins C and D